Investigating: Site running slower

 Understanding the odds

 Odds in prize competitions are based on the total number of tickets available.
 If a competition has 100 tickets and you buy 1, your odds are 1 in 100.
 Buy 5, and your odds are 5 in 100 (1 in 20).
 This is fundamentally different from the National Lottery, where your odds of winning the jackpot are approximately 1 in 45 million.
-Many competition platforms deliberately keep ticket counts low to offer better odds.
+Many platforms deliberately keep ticket counts low to offer better odds; our guide to low odds competitions explains how the caps work.

 Odds comparison